 In 1992, the region of Montefalco received a DOCG certification.
 This means that this area and the techniques made to produce Sagrantino were deemed of the highest quality by the Italian government (read more on the Italian classification system here).
 Provided that the winemaker followed particular practices in the vineyard and throughout the winemaking process, the wine receives this certification, usually seen on the label and then as a sticker wrapped around the neck of the bottle.
 Both the secco and the passito style receive this designation.

 Part of the requirements for a Sagrantino di Montefalco is that the wines are aged for a significant amount of time (30 months!) before being released.
 A wine with such large tannins needs that much time to “settle down” before it can be drunk!!
-This is why we’re currently drinking the recently released 2007 Sagrantino and what’s left of the 2006 vintage: definitely worth the wait!
+In 2011 we were just beginning to drink the recently released 2007 Sagrantino and what was left of the 2006 vintage: definitely worth the wait!

 Montefalco Rosso and Montefalco Rosso Riserva DOC